 Check Ethernet Port – If the issue is with the laptop.
 Then, undoubtedly, you do connect/disconnect the ethernet cable many times.
 And, if you’ve done that so often then maybe the Ethernet port or cable got damaged.

-If you’ve noticed before, when you connect LAN Cable to your motherboard’s ethernet port, a LED indicator turned on.
+If you’ve noticed before, when you connect LAN Cable to your motherboard’s ethernet port, a LED indicator is turned on.
 This indicates that your computer has established a connection with your router/modem.
 (Even, Laptop comes with LED Indicator in Ethernet Port.)

 But, if no LED indicator turns on after connecting the LAN cable, then the issue is with either cable or port.
 First, connect the LAN cable to another laptop/PC.
 If the LED indicator turns on then the issue is with the port.
-Or, if even in a new computer LED indicator not turn on then you have to change ethernet cable.
+Or, if even in a new computer LED indicator does not turn on then you have to change the ethernet cable.

 Check LED Indicators on Modem and Router